vdae2304/Metodos-Numericos/Documentacion/Iterators.md

 * An `index_sequence` object which iterates over the indices of a tensor.
 At each iteration, a new index is returned.
-The elements are iterated in row-major order, i.e., from first axis to last axis.
+The elements are iterated in row-major order, i.e., with the last index varying the fastest.

 Example